Access at Storyhouse

 - in person at Storyhouse

-If you need specific seats or advice when booking, our Box Office line (01244 409 113 – press option #1) will be happy to help.
+If you need specific seats or advice when booking, our Box Office line (01244 409 113 – press option #1 and then option #3) will be happy to help.

 The theatre auditorium is flexible, and so it transforms quite drastically.
 The two configurations are: